 We are realising a modern natural gas extraction project at the Georgsdorf site in the district of Grafschaft Bentheim.
 The aim is to develop regional energy sources in an efficient, environmentally friendly and safe manner.
 In this way, we are contributing to security of supply in Germany.
 The Adorf Karbon natural gas field is therefore an important part of our Base area of activity.

-A few weeks ago, we successfully completed drilling work on a new natural gas well called Adorf Z19.
-The well, located on a former agricultural area south of Heideweg in the municipality of Georgsdorf, is around 4,170 metres long in total.
-Following final measures, the team on site converted the KCA Deutag drilling rig to drill a second well, Adorf Z20, around 35 metres away from Adorf Z19.
+We have now successfully completed drilling work on two new natural gas wells named Adorf Z19 and Adorf Z20.
+Both wells are located on a former agricultural area south of Heideweg in the municipality of Georgsdorf.
+They are each more than 4,000 meters long.
+After completing the final steps, the team on site dismantled the drilling rig from KCA Deutag.
 Specialist companies had already set up the well site for both wells at the end of 2024.

 A success story

-We are mining the Adorf Z19 and Adorf Z20 in the Adorf Karbon reservoir.
+We have drilled the Adorf Z19 and Adorf Z20 wells in the Adorf Karbon reservoir.
 Current geological findings and local experience provided the impetus for this project.
-We know the subsurface in this region well.
-Our experts have successfully drilled a total of four wells into the same reservoir since 2019.
+We are very familiar with the subsurface in this region, as our experts have already drilled four other wells in the same reservoir since 2019.
 The wells, named Adorf Z15, Z16, Z17 and Z18, are located at two central field stations - on the peat extraction route in Georgsdorf and at Bathorner Diek in Hoogstede.
 Two modern processing plants for the raw gas are in operation on site in order to supply around 200,000 households per year with natural gas - close to the consumer and with a significantly better CO2 footprint than all imports.

 The two new wells are now set to tap into natural gas reserves in areas not reached by the previous Adorf wells.